Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/esxi-partitioning/guide.en-gb.md

 ---
-title: How to install VMware ESXi 8 on an dedicated server
+title: How to install VMware ESXi 8 on a dedicated server
 excerpt: Find out how to install and configure VMware ESXi 8 on a dedicated server using an OVHcloud provided image
 updated: 2025-09-15
 ---